Why are enzymes important to digestion?

 Enzymes are proteins that speed up biochemical reactions in our bodies.
 They are also called catalysts because they make biochemical reactions happen.
 They’re powerful molecules that can be used multiple times.
 Also, enzymes work specifically, as typically, each enzyme type only performs one type of reaction.
 We say enzymes help in the conversion of substrate to product.

 Enzymes are naturally produced in our bodies and are essential for all the body’s biochemical processes.
-Digestive enzymes break down food and nutrients into smaller molecules that we can absorb.
+Digestive enzymes break down food and nutrients into smaller molecules we can absorb.
 These nutrients are essential for your health.

 The gut and the pancreas produce digestive enzymes.
 They break down food (carbohydrates, proteins, and lipids) into smaller molecules.
 These smaller molecules are easier to absorb and transport throughout the body.